Ph.D. in Economics

 We study the relevance of incorporating dynamic incentives and eliciting private information about students’ preferences to improve their welfare and down-stream outcomes in centralized assignment mechanisms.
 Using administrative data and two nationwide surveys, we identify that two behavioral channels largely explain students’ dynamic decisions: (i) initial mismatches and (ii) learning.
 Based on these facts, we build and estimate a structural model of students’ college progression in the presence of a centralized admission system, allowing students to learn about their match-quality over time and re-apply to the system.
 We use the estimated model to analyze the impact of changing the assignment mechanism and the re-application rules on the efficiency of the system.
 Our counterfactual results show that policies that provide score bonuses that elicit information on students’ cardinal preferences and leverage dynamic incentives can significantly decrease switchings and increase students’ overall welfare.

-See paper See electronic companionApplication Mistakes and Information frictions in College Admissions , with A. Fabre, M. Martinez, C. Neilson, and I. Ríos.
+See paper See electronic companionCollege Application Mistakes and the Design of Information Policies at Scale , with I. Ríos, A. Fabre, and C. Neilson.
 [See paper]

 See paperDo “short-list” students report truthfully?
 Strategic behavior in the Chilean college admissions problem, with I. Ríos.
 [See paper]

 We analyze the application process in the Chilean College Admissions problem.
 Students can submit up to 10 preferences, but most students do not fill their entire application list ("short-list").
 Even though students face no incentives to misreport, we find evidence of strategic behavior as students tend to omit programs for which their admission probabilities are too low.
 To rationalize this behavior, we construct a portfolio problem where students maximize their expected utility given their preferences and beliefs over admission probabilities.
 We adapt the estimation procedure proposed by Agarwal and Somaini (2018) to solve a large portfolio problem.
-To simplify this task, we show that it is suficient to compare a ROL with only a subset of ROLs ("one-shot swaps") to ensure its optimality without running into the curse of dimensionality.
+To simplify this task, we show that it is sufficient to compare a ROL with only a subset of ROLs ("one-shot swaps") to ensure its optimality without running into the curse of dimensionality.
 To better identify the model, we exploit a unique exogenous variation on the admission weights over time.
 We find that assuming truth-telling leads to biased results.
 Specifically, when students only include programs if it is strictly profitable to do so, assuming truth-telling underestimates how preferred selective programs are and overstates the value of being unassigned and the degree of preference heterogeneity in the system.
 Ignoring the constraint on the length of the list can also result in biased estimates, even if the proportion of constrained ROLs is relatively small.
 Our estimation results strongly suggest that "short-list" students should not be interpreted as truth-tellers, even in a seemingly strategy-proof environment.
 Finally, we apply our estimation method to estimate students' preferences for programs and majors in Chile and find strong differences in preferences regarding students' gender and scores.

-See paperOccupational Licensing in Global Labor Markets: Evidence from Physicians , with J. P. Atal, P. Muñoz, and C. Otero.
+See paperPhysicians' Occupational Licensing and the Quantity-Quality Trade-off , with J. P. Atal, P. Muñoz, and C. Otero.

 The Effect of Automation on the U.S Labor Market under the Affordable Care Act , with H. Fang, and A. Shephard.